 With the first day of spring having passed, do you want to spruce up your garden this spring, but find the myriad of colored flowers at your local nursery overwhelming?
 Here is a list of our top five spring flowers that are guaranteed to brighten up your landscape with bursts of bright color and character this spring!

-- Flowering Dogwood—The flowering dogwood tree is known for its showy spring flowers and red fall foliage.
+White flowering Dogwood Flowering Trees Dogwood Trees—The flowering dogwood tree is known for its showy spring flowers and red fall foliage.
 This popular landscape tree can reach a height of 20 feet in proper conditions.
 Its spring blooms tend to be white, but can also be seen in a soft pink color as well.
 When pollinated, the flowers produce a red berry that is loved by wildlife.
 Plant the flowering dogwood in an area that has light shade and good drainage for best results.